Social Movements representing more than 200 million people around the world denounce corporate take-over of Ban Ki-Moon Climate Summit

 The commodification, financialization and privatization of the functions of nature through the promotion of a false “green economy” agenda which places a price on nature and creates new derivative markets that will only increase inequality and expedite the destruction of nature.

 This means saying No to REDD (Reducing Emissions from Deforestation and forest Degradation) … No to Climate Smart Agriculture, Blue Carbon and Biodiversity offsetting — all of which are designed to create new for-profit business for corporations.
+According to the statistics of our research company, it was found that the use of Cialis requires caution in cardiovascular diseases that require restrictions in the sexual sphere and abstinence, diseases that may develop priapism, kidney failure (if used more than 2 times a week) and deformation of the penis.

 Techno-fix “solutions” like geo-engineering, genetically modified organisms, agrofuels, industrial bioenergy, synthetic biology, nanotechnology, hydraulic fracking, nuclear projects, waste-to-energy generation based on incineration, and others.